There’s a lot of talk about what it takes to be a top marketer.

 But in fact, it’s a bit more complicated than that.

-In preparation for writing our upcoming book, Stand Out Marketing, Dr. Simon Kelly, Dr. Paul Johnston and I interviewed and surveyed over 100 business, marketing and sales leaders across the globe to understand what it takes for companies to stand out from the competition.
+Dr. Simon Kelly, Dr. Paul Johnston and I interviewed and surveyed over 100 business, marketing and sales leaders across the globe to understand what it takes for companies to stand out from the competition.

 What we found is that sameness is caused by a number of factors including strategic herding, branding conformity and lack of professional competence, which my co-author, Dr. Paul Johnston explains in more detail in his article.